etingof/snmpsim/README.txt

   value - holds the var-bind value to be included into SNMP response
           message.
-  op - either 'get' or 'set' values to indicate SNMP operation that would
+  op - either of 'get', 'set' or 'any' values to indicate SNMP operation that
-       trigger notification.
-Here 'get' also enables GETNEXT and GETBULK operations. version - SNMP version to use (1,2c,3). ntftype - indicates notification type.
+       would trigger notification.
+Here 'get' also enables GETNEXT and GETBULK operations.
+Default is 'set'. version - SNMP version to use (1,2c,3). ntftype - indicates notification type.
 Either 'trap' or 'inform'. community - SNMP community name.
 For v1, v2c only.
 Default is 'public'.